Dec. 20, 21st or 22nd

-Mistletoe – to the Druids the white berries symbolized semen of the Gods and was used to bring fertility and abundance.
-Hung over the doorway it protected from thunder, lightning and malicious evil.
-As for kissing under the mistletoe, Norse legend has it that Frigg (the mother of Baldur) loved Her son so much that She couldn’t bear the thought of any harm coming to Him.
+The Norse Goddess Frigg loved Her son Baldur so much that She couldn’t bear the thought of any harm coming to Him.
 She made a pact with the four Elements that nothing in Their realms would do Him harm.
-Loki (the trickster God) fashioned an arrow from mistletoe and gave it to Baldur’s blind brother.
-At Loki’s instruction, the arrow was shot and Balder was killed.
-Frigg’s tears restored her Son to life, and she was so happy that She declared mistletoe a plant of luck, love and promise.
+Loki fashioned an arrow from mistletoe and the arrow killed Baldur.
+Frigg’s tears restored her Son to life, and She was so happy that She declared mistletoe a plant of luck, love and promise.
 To kiss under the mistletoe is to receive Frigg’s blessing.

 Plum Pudding – was prepared as a form of divination, rather than a dish to be eaten.
 As the pudding was prepared each family member stirred the pot and made a wish.
 Then a ring, a coin, a button and a thimble were added to the pot.
 The ring stood for marriage, the coin for wealth, the button and the thimble were symbols of the eternal bachelor or spinster.
 If one of these items turned up in your serving of pudding it foretold your personal status during the coming year.

 Reindeer – May represent the stags that drew the chariot of the Norse Goddess Freya.
 Stags also represent the Celtic horned God Cernunnos.